For information about undergraduate options click here.

 This arts-integrated course explores the role of identity, culture, and community in multiple arts settings with an emphasis on identity development, community building, and culturally relevant pedagogy.

 EDSE 4300F: Materials and Methods in Art Education

 This studio-focused class introduces students to strategies for teaching creativity in multiple settings.
 Students merge explorations of contemporary art practices with educational theory to develop lessons in the arts.
 Includes 30 hours of fieldwork.

-Art 5300E: Critical Perspectives in Art Education Students explore current research in art education and how it applies to their own work.
+ARTE 3100A: Critical Perspectives in Art Education Students explore current research in art education and how it applies to their own work.
+Discussions about the history, philosophy, and foundations of art education prepare students to participate in field-level advocacy.
 The class culminates in a self-directed research project.

 This course introduces the theories and practices of teaching visual art in community settings such as museums, community centers, after school programs, and informal spaces.
 Students analyze current community arts projects, develop teaching strategies, and design their own community arts program based on research in the field.
 Includes teaching practicum in City Art Lab.